manjinderrooprai/eureka/AI/Model Context Protocol.md

 - Others can reach out to remote resources (like APIs or cloud services on the internet).

 **NOTE:** All communication between host and servers happens over the standardized MCP Protocol, which ensures compatibility and structured responses.

+### MCP Servers

+An MCP server is like a smart adapter for a tool or app.
+It knows how to take a request from an AI (like “Get today’s sales report”) and translate it into the commands that tool understands.

+**For Example:**

+- A GitHub MCP server might turn “list my open pull requests” into a GitHub API call.
+- A File MCP server might take “save this summary as a text file” and write it to your desktop.
+- A YouTube MCP server could transcribe video links on demand.

+**MCP servers also can perform:**
+- Tell the AI what they can do (tool discovery)
+- Interpret and run commands
+- Format results the AI can understand
+- Handle errors and give meaningful feedback

+### MCP Clients

+On the other side, an MCP client lives inside the AI assistant or app (like Claude or Cursor).
+When the AI wants to use a tool, it goes through this client to talk to the matching server.

+The client handles all the back-and-forth — sending requests, receiving results, and passing them to the AI.

+**For example:**

+- Cursor can use a client to interact with your local development environment.
+- Claude might use it to access files or read from a spreadsheet.